Werriess/VidJump/README.md

    - Type the word or phrase you want to search for in the "What word are you searching for?" field.

 4. **Click "Fetch":**
-   - Click the "Fetch button to retrieve the timestamps and see the results displayed below."
+   - Click the "Fetch" button to retrieve the timestamps and see the results displayed below.